AdrianSajdak/Management/README.md

 > **Note:**
 > All endpoints support an optional format suffix (e.g., `.json`, `.xml`) where indicated.
 > Ensure that you include the proper JWT token in the `Authorization` header for secured endpoints.

-*Note:* The API is secured using JWT.
-There is also custom permissions depending on user role.
+> There are also custom permissions depending on user role.

 ---